seepick/timesheet/README.md

 }
 ```

-Simply create a (already GIT ignored) file at `src/main/kotlin/com/github/cpickl/timesheet/MyTimeSheetApp.kt` and fill
-it with that content.

 ## Auto

 When running the `TimesheetApp` (via gradle from a cronjob) it will look for class named
-`com.github.cpickl.timesheet.MyAutoSheet` to hook it in.
+`com.github.seepick.timesheet.MyAutoSheet` to hook it in.

 Your (GIT ignored) file should contain the following to enagble integration: